 (Iblees (Satan)) said: “I am not the one to prostrate myself to a human being, whom You created from sounding clay of altered black smooth mud.”
 (Quran, Surah al-Hijr:32 – 33).

 The battle against Satan can only be won if we are aware of his traps, and if we apply the strategies to defeat him.
 On the Day of Judgement, Satan will confess to his sins and mischief.
-He will declare before all of creation that Allah is the One who tells the truth and that he (Satan) is a liar.
+He will declare before all of creation that Allah is the One who tells the truth.

 Being thankful to Allah for the gift of Eeman and seeking His Protection for it